Paul Budde

 Economic powerhouse

-Together with some of the mini states in Italy, Flanders and Brabant were amongst of the richest places in Europe with important trading cities such as Ghent, Brugge, Antwerp and Mechelen.
+Together with some of the mini states in Italy, Flanders and Brabant were among of the richest places in Europe with important trading cities such as Ghent, Bruges, Antwerp and Mechelen.
 However, the richness of these cities also made them very powerful and the Count of Flanders/Duke of Burgundy had to continuous negotiate taxes and privileges in order to get the cooperation of these cities.
 Conflicts between the cities and the counts and dukes continued to well into the 16th century, when finally the centralised government could establish their authority over the for ever divided cities.
 Also on a political, legal and bureaucratic level they had lost their struggle with the much better organised central government.

 The richness of the merchants stood also in stark contrast to the poverty of the majority of the people.
 Many of these rich merchants didn’t live in these Flanders cities but organised their trade through their (Hanse) kantors.
 This huge divide between rich and poor also led to several popular uprisings and eventually the Reformation.
 This also meant the final death-knell for the economic boom, with the fall of Antwerp in 1585 trade moved up to Amsterdam, which rapidly started its Golden Age.